Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 He won first place in the Imperial Examination of his state when he was only 11 years old and was highly appreciated by the current governor.

-Later, he kind of lost himself because he was able to get everything so easily.
+Later, he somewhat lost himself because he could get everything so easily.

-Soon, however, his beloved grandfather was framed up and passed away, only because a prince was jealous of Zhang Juzheng’s talent and reputation.
+Soon, however, his beloved grandfather was framed and passed away only because a prince was jealous of Zhang Juzheng’s talent and reputation.

-This was the first time that he witnessed what power and privilege could do.
+This was the first time he witnessed what power and privilege could do.

-From that moment on, Zhang Juzheng realized that he needed to work hard and obtain real power.
+From that moment on, Zhang Juzheng realized he needed to work hard and obtain absolute power.

 Royal Nine-tasselled Crown (Jiu Liu Mian) of Prince of the Ming Dynasty — Shandong Museum (Photo by Dongmaiying)

-A few years later, he was assigned a political occupation after he achieved a very good score on the National Imperial Examination.
+A few years later, he was assigned a political occupation after achieving an excellent National Imperial Examination score.

-He felt unfair and angry, so he resigned and started to travel around the whole nation, where he had seen the extravagance of a privileged life, as well as the worst living conditions of poor people.
+He felt unfair and angry, so he resigned and started to travel around the whole nation, where he saw the extravagance of a privileged life and the worst living conditions of poor people.

 Zhang Juzheng didn't tell anyone what exactly had happened during his trips, but he did change a lot.

-After he finished his trip, he came back to work in the government.
+After finishing his trip, he came back to work in the government.

-This time, Zhang Juzheng changed from a brave, passionate, cynical young man to a mature and sly politician.
+This time, Zhang Juzheng changed from a brave, passionate, cynical young man to a mature, sly politician.

-After some years of complicated and intense political fights, Zhang Juzheng finally won, and became the most powerful prime minister of the Ming Empire, with huge support from his teacher Xu Jie.
+After years of complicated and intense political fights, Zhang Juzheng finally won and became the most powerful prime minister of the Ming Empire, with massive support from his teacher Xu Jie.

-This young emperor’s mother, the empress dowager Li, trusted Zhang Juzheng a lot.
+This young emperor’s mother, empress dowager Li, greatly trusted Zhang Juzheng.

-There were some gossips about her and Zhang having a romantic relationship, since Zhang Juzheng was very handsome, talented, and powerful.
+There was gossip about her and Zhang having a romantic relationship, for Zhang Juzheng was very handsome, talented, and powerful.

-The empress dowager Li trusted and nominated Zhang Juzheng as the most powerful regent, and let him teach, sometimes even parent the young emperor.
+The empress dowager Li trusted and nominated Zhang Juzheng as the most potent regent, and let him teach, sometimes even parent the young emperor.

-From that time on, Zhang Juzheng was technically the actual monarch and the most powerful person of the Ming Empire.
+From then on, Zhang Juzheng was technically the monarch and the most powerful person in the Ming Empire.

 Dragon Shaped Jade Belt Hook (Dai Gou) of the Ming Dynasty — Xi'an Museum (Photo by Dongmaiying)